We have talked with many clients today in response to the passage of Massachusetts Ballot Question 4, the earned sick time law.

 - Explain when this new earned sick time can be used by an employee.

-- If an employee has to miss work for the employee’s child, spouse, parent or parent’s spouse, who is suffering from illness, injury or medical condition that requires medical care; or
+- If an employee has to miss work for the employee’s child, spouse, parent or parent’s spouse, who is suffering from illness, injury (approach the lawyers for auto injuries claims for any kind of assistance) or medical condition that requires medical care; or

 - to care for the employee’s own medical illness, injury or medical condition that requires medical care, to attend an employee’s routine medical appointment (or that of a child, spouse, parent or parent’s spouse); or